art-institute-of-chicago/data-aggregator/docs/ENDPOINTS.md

 * `limit` - The number of resources to return per page
 * `page` - The page of resources to retrieve
 * `fields` - A comma-separated list of fields to return per resource
+* `include` - A comma-separated list of subresource to embed in the returned resources.
+Available options are:
+  * `places`

 Example request: http://aggregator-data-test.artic.edu/api/v1/agents?limit=2
 Example output: